 OD Grinding

-OD grinding finishes external cylindrical surfaces to tight size, roundness, and surface finish on shafts and journals, often on hardened materials and precision wear surfaces.
+OD grinding finishes external cylindrical surfaces with a rotating abrasive wheel, delivering very tight diameter, roundness, and surface finish on hardened or difficult materials.

 Overview